What do my teeth have to do with my fertility?

 Non-Caucasian women may have immune systems that are more susceptible to periodontal disease and are also more likely to face health consequences related to gum disease, such as fertility.

 And it's also important to note that the study only included women who had planned pregnancies naturally.
 That is, women who conceived thanks to fertility treatments were excluded.
 For this reason, the study cannot be directly extrapolated to women with previously diagnosed infertility.
-Although there are still no data in this regard, it is desirable to ensure good dental health before starting treatment, even if only as a precaution.
+Although there is still no data in this regard, it is advisable to ensure good dental health before starting treatment, even if only as a precaution.

 Periodontal disease and reduced fertility: cause or effect?